Academic College Catalog

 Our faculty and staff have experience both in and out of the classroom, and their courses reflect their desire to instill in students both a love of the subject matter and an appreciation of what it takes to effectively translate their education into practice.
 Truly an inspired methodology, NCC stands behind a commitment to an educational program that offers a broad and exciting platform for training future counselors and professionals.

 We have graduated a number of students who have gone on to some extremely rewarding careers.
-Whether in Substance Abuse Disorder Counseling or Electrical Contracting, our NCC students have most assuredly made their mark on the world.
+As a Substance Abuse Disorder Counseling, our NCC students have most assuredly made their mark on the world.

 The courses we offer take into account the diversity and backgrounds of our student population.
 At NCC we firmly believe that a rich and diverse student body only enhances the campus and the classroom atmosphere.
 As you will see in our catalog, we pride ourselves on the true education – to – work experience that we offer here at New Creation College.